haproxy/haproxy/doc/lua-api/index.rst

   **context**: body, init, task, action, sample-fetch, converter

-  Returns HAProxy core informations.
+  Returns HAProxy core information.
 We can found information like the uptime, the pid, memory pool usage, tasks number, ...

   These information are also returned by the management socket via the command